selmaAbdelhakk/ProfileCard-HTML-CSS/README.md

 3.Open the index.html file in your preferred web browser to view the profile card.

  ## Usage
-Customize the content by replacing the profile image, name, job title, and social media links in the HTML file (index.html).
+-Customize the content by replacing the profile image, name, job title, and social media links in the HTML file (index.html).
-Modify the styles in the CSS file (style.css) to match your design preferences.
+-Modify the styles in the CSS file (style.css) to match your design preferences.
-Add more social media links or additional buttons as needed.
+-Add more social media links or additional buttons as needed.